 Transurethral Resection of the Prostate: TURP is the most common surgery currently used for BPH treatment.
 This procedure is performed in the operating room and is considered the “gold standard” treatment.
 It involves removal of the prostate tissue blocking the urinary channel.
 Although rare, long-term side effects that can occur after TURP include retrograde ejaculation (dry orgasm), erectile dysfunction and urinary incontinence (leakage of urine)

-When To Call Dr. Clavell, BPH Treatment Specialist
+When To Call Dr. Clavell for BPH Treatment

 If you are experiencing bothersome urinary problems related to an enlarged prostate, you should discuss your symptoms with Dr. Clavell.
 Even if you do not find your urinary symptoms bothersome, it is important to identify or rule out any underlying conditions.
 When left untreated, urinary problems might lead to obstruction and damage of the urinary tract.
 In our office we perform a thorough evaluation of your urinary symptoms and adjust treatment options according to the needs of each patient.
 Schedule your appointment today and let us help improve your quality of life.